Sphereon-Opensource/isomorphic-argon2/README.md

 ## NodeJS and Browser notice

-When using this package in the browser or a node environment, you can ignore the warning about the missing peer dependency for `@sphereon/react-native-argon2` and `react-native`.
+When using this package in the browser or a Node environment, you can ignore the warning about the missing peer dependency for `@sphereon/react-native-argon2` and `react-native`.
 Obviously these are not needed for non react-native projects.